UweGerdes/docker-build-phantomjs-arm32v7/README.md

 There is also a `arm32v7/alpine` available if you prefer Alpine - but you have to change the `Dockerfile` commands and the requirements.
 Feedback welcome!

-Now build the docker image - it is only the environment - the cloning and compiling of phantomjs is done in a container with a volume attached so you have the 2.2GB data and the resulting `bin/phantomjs` outside the container.
+Now build the docker image - it is only the environment and the sources - compiling of phantomjs is done in a container with a volume attached so you have the resulting `bin/phantomjs` outside the container.

 ```bash
 $ docker build -t uwegerdes/build-phantomjs .